 5G Fictions in African Most Nations

 Recently there have been rumors in social networks that there is a direct relationship between corona disease and 5G Technology.
-Among the arguments given are as follows:-
+The arguments given are as follows:-

-2. 5G technology emits radiation that causes cancer, and completely destroys human genetics (DNA).
+2. 5G technology emits radiation that causes cancer and destroys human genetics (DNA).

-4. There is a concept that protection against corona will have an electronic implant (micro chip) that will be implanted in the human body to prevent the effects of 5G.
-That’s why Bill Gate sponsors the production of drugs and vaccines to be distributed to poor countries for security purposes.
+4. There is a concept that protection against corona will have an electronic implant (microchip) that will be implanted in the human body to prevent the effects of 5G.
+That’s why Bill Gates sponsors the production of drugs and vaccines to be distributed to poor countries for security purposes.